GLENN: Neural network-enhanced computation of Ginzburg-Landau energy minimizers: Ginzburg-Landau problem and discrete minimizers

-\begin{itemize} \item We perform a training of the NN with a problem-specific objective and interpolate them into the FE space to obtain a comparable energy.
-In addition, we use it to obtain initial values for the FE solver, to possibly achieve even better approximation. \item We allocate a specific time for the training of an NN on a range of $\kappa$ and stop the training procedure at whatever stage it is.
-Since the resulting network can be used on the full range of $\kappa$, one can then decide a-priori for how many values of $\kappa$ the network shall be used in order to budget the time for the training accordingly. \end{itemize}
+\item We perform a training of the NN with a problem-specific objective to compute approximations of GL energy minimizers.
+We train the network on a range of $\kappa$ and interpolate it for a fixed $\kappa$ into the FE space to compute energies that are comparable to the FE solver.
+Since the resulting network can be used on the full range of $\kappa$, one can then decide a-priori for how many values of $\kappa$ the network shall be used in order to budget the time for the training accordingly.
+The evaluation of the NN after the training to generate solutions for different $\kappa$ values is negligible regarding the runtime when compared to a FE solver.

+\item We use the same procedure as in the previous point, but use this interpolation as an initial value for the FE solver, to possibly achieve states of even lower energy.
+This enhances the FE solver with the NN and thus also indirectly allows the FE solver to profit from GPU computations without any adaptation on the FE side of the code.